Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 "Hey, I'll bite.
 Is that for sale?"
 I interjected.

 "O-Of course!
 How does 10 silvers sound?"
 The robed person responded with surprise.

 10 Silvers, huh?
-From my understanding, most of the common magic tools were in the single digit silver range, so this would be on the high end.
-Seems like cost was another factor in the merchant's rejection.
-While it would cost me a fair chunk of my current coinage, I had hardly spent any up to this point.
+From my understanding, most of the common magic tools were in the single-digit silver range, so this would be on the high end.
+It seemed like cost was another factor in the merchant's rejection.
+While it would cost me a fair chunk of my current savings, I had hardly spent any up to this point.
 Eryn had been supplying the knives and travel necessities, and I didn't have the urge to get myself armor.
 In fact, the chef outfit that I was wearing had quite a bit of Def, so I had no reason to buy something that would weigh me down.